MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 ## View and create items

 1. In the Data Explorer page, expand the **SampleDB** database and the **SampleContainer** container, and select **Items** to see a list of items in the container.
-The items represent addresses, each with a unique id and other properties.
+The items represent product data, each with a unique id and other properties.
 1. Select any of the items in the list to see a JSON representation of the item data.
 1. At the top of the page, select **New Item** to create a new blank item.
 1. Modify the JSON for the new item as follows, and then select **Save**.

     ```json
     {
-        "address": "1 Any St.",
+        "name": "Road Helmet,45",
-        "id": "123456789"
+        "id": "123456789",
+        "categoryID": "123456789",
+        "SKU": "AB-1234-56",
+        "description": "The product called \"Road Helmet,45\" ",
+        "price": 48.74
     }
     ```